 A narrow passage leads to the third courtyard of the castle, and a sudden view of the immense and awe-inspiring facade of St. Vitus Cathedral looming up just a few steps away.
 The cathedral can be entered through the cathedral’s western door.
 The spires of St. Vitus Cathedral, an elegant but domineering French Gothic structure, soar above the ramparts.
-It is the country’s largest church containing numerous side chapels, frescoes and tombstones: not to forget the nave’s beautiful coloured stained-glass windows (created by the famous Czech Art Nouveau artist Alfons Mucha) which literally sparkles with all the finery inside.
-The most beautiful of the cathedral’s numerous side chapels contains the tomb of St Wenceslas, the ‘Good King Wenceslas’ of the Christmas carol, which has become something of a pilgrimage site, and shows scenes from the life of Christ.
-The Coronation Chamber houses the Bohemian Crown Jewels and the Royal Crypt is where most of the Kings and Queens of Bohemia have their final place of rest (Charles IV, Wenceslas IV, George of Poděbrady and Rudolf II).
-The southern entrance to the cathedral, the Golden Gate, is decorated with a richly gilded coloured mosaic representing the Last Judgement, dated from 1370, and it is one of the artistic treasures found in Castle District.
+It is the country’s largest church containing numerous side chapels, frescoes and tombstones: not to forget the nave’s beautiful coloured stained-glass windows (created by the famous Czech Art Nouveau artist Alfons Mucha), which literally sparkles with all the finery inside.
+The most beautiful of the cathedral’s numerous side chapels contains the tomb of St Wenceslas, the ‘Good King Wenceslas’ of the Christmas carol, which has become something of a pilgrimage site and shows scenes from the life of Christ.
+The Coronation Chamber houses the Bohemian Crown Jewels, and the Royal Crypt is where most of the Kings and Queens of Bohemia have their final place of rest (Charles IV, Wenceslas IV, George of Poděbrady and Rudolf II).
+The southern entrance to the cathedral, the Golden Gate, is decorated with a richly gilded coloured mosaic representing the Last Judgement, dated from 1370.
+It is one of the artistic treasures found in Castle District.
 It is possible to climb the 96m-tall tower for magnificent views over the city and clockworks.
-The tower’s Sigismund Bell made in 1549 is Bohemia’s largest bell.
+The tower’s Sigismund Bell, made in 1549, is Bohemia’s largest bell.

 Opening time: Daily Apr-Oct daily 9-5, Nov—Mar daily 9-4